 During 2006-2009, he was Director, Centre for Space Science and Technology Education in Asia and the Pacific (CSSTE-AP), (affiliated to the UN) with headquarters at Dehradun.
 Some of the contributions during his tenure as Director CSSTEAP include having an agreement with ITC, The Netherlands and CSSTEAP to exempt CSSTEAP RS&GIS diploma holders to have exemption of a few credits when they appear for ITC postgraduate course.
 He has also generated a document ‘CSSTEAP Performance Assessment and Outlook for the Future’ giving a critical assessment of how CSSTEAP has been performing and some managerial changes for better functioning of the Center.

 Dr. Joseph has served in a number of national and international committees/organisations including President of Technical Commission–1 of the International Society for Photogrammetry and Remote Sensing (ISPRS) during 1996-2000.

-He has published a number of scientific papers in national/international journals and has authored two books in the field of remote sensing.
+He has published a number of scientific papers in national/international journals and has authored three books in the field of remote sensing.

 He is Fellow of member of National Academies/organizations.

 He is recipient of number of awards including the Government of India’s civilian award – Padma Bhushan.